rbaumgar/monitor-demo-app/application-monitoring.md

 ![](images/metrics_view.png)

-You can generate load onto your application, so will see more on the graph.
+You can generate load onto your application, and so will see more on the graph.

 ```shell
 $ for i in {1..1000}; do curl $URL/hello; sleep 10; done
 ```

-PromQL Example: If you want to see the number of requests per second (rated in 2 minutes) on the sample service, you can use following query
+PromQL Example: If you want to see the number of requests per second (rated in two minutes) on the sample service, you can use following query:

 > sum(rate(application_org_example_rbaumgar_GreetingResource_greetings_total{namespace="monitor-demo"}[2m]))